noisebridge/rfid-access-control/hardware/case/README.md

    - Cleat system allows for single-screw fixing of outer shell to wall.
    - Cabeling behind the board
    - Noisebridge Logo lends itself to a nice RFID-logo modification :)
+   - The Logo is a bit recessed, so that it can be scrape-filled with a bit of black paint.

 ![Case][case-image]